 What does a Client Service Manager need to know about contracts?
-What does Counsel or a Purchasing Manager need to know about Scrum?
-A lightweight guide to contracting for your next Agile software project!
+What does a Counsel or a Purchasing Manager need to know about Scrum?

 What has changed?
 What does it mean for procurement and sales?
 What do you need to know?
 How can the contract help you achieve a good result?
 What are the traps to avoid?